 This takes some imagination and a childlike view of the world.
 After all, creating the future requires seeing something that doesn’t yet exist.
 This type of thinking is best done by a mind that is playful and willing to take risks, not one burdened by a need for guarantees and safety.
 Allow yourself to be open to possibilities.

 You never want to choose a priority based on a deadline.
 The deadline should always be in service of the priority, not the other way around.
 Why?
-Deadlines are made up by people, and they only really matter if they somehow help you create future success for your organization.
+People make up deadlines, and they only matter if they somehow help you create future success for your organization.

-Also, way too often, people determine priorities based on others.
+Also, people often determine priorities based on others.
 If the CEO says it’s a priority, then it must be so, right?
 Wrong.
 It’s not about blindly following someone, even the CEO.
-You’ll want to think about what your leadership — aka clients — truly need rather than simply what they want.
+You’ll want to think about what your leadership — aka clients — truly needs, rather than simply what they want.

 STEP 4 – Determine the key actions needed to achieve results.
 Caution: Don’t turn this step into a detailed project plan.
 Your key actions simply constitute a reference guide, or map, of where you want to drive your performance throughout the year.
 But it is helpful to provide some context for what you’ll be busy doing throughout the next 12 months.
 Your key actions should consist of tangible activities that you can see.
 They can include how you’ll use key projects, processes, or responsibilities to accomplish your goals.
 Always remember, you’re not getting paid for how busy you are; you’re getting paid for your results.